XYZboom/CrossLangFuzzer/README.md

 # CrossLangFuzzer
 CrossLangFuzzer is an innovative fuzzing tool designed specifically for testing JVM-based language compilers.
-Unlike traditional fuzzing approaches that generate random inputs, our tool produces structurally valid code snippets that combine elements from multiple JVM languages, exposing edge cases and interoperability issues in compiler implementations.
-Our data is at [CrossLangFuzzerData](https://github.com/XYZboom/CrossLangFuzzerData)
+Currently, it can generate structurally valid cross-language programs in Kotlin, Java, Groovy, Scala 2, and Scala 3 languages.
+Three mutators are designed to diversify the generated programs.

+Using CrossLangFuzzer, we discovered 24 compilers bugs.
+The details is shown in [this repo](https://github.com/XYZboom/CrossLangFuzzerData)

 # Usage
 ## Kotlin Runner